-In this subsection, a description of the Graph DataBase solution is illustrated, as represented in figure 6.
-In this case the start set file is the same but some differences are regarding, for example, the loading methodology.
-The data are loaded into GraphDB scheme, and as a consequence, node entities and relationships that will be stored in the same main area (RAM typically) will be generated.
+In this section, a description of the Graph DataBase solution is illustrated, as represented in Fig. 6.
+In this case the start set file is the same but some differences are regarding the loading methodology and the concept involving GraphDB.
+The data are loaded into GraphDB scheme.
+As a consequence, node entities and relationships that will be stored in the same main area (RAM typically) will be generated.